 Park partners help the Natchez Trace Parkway complete projects, educate the public, and preserve the Parkway for future generations.

 The Natchez Trace Compact, is an organization comprised of communities along the Natchez Trace Parkway.
 Their mission is to promote travel along the Parkway and exploration of the adjacent communities.
-A link to their Visitors Guide can be found on their website.

 Eastern National Parks and Monuments Association is a private, non-profit organization that provides quality educational products and services to park visitors.
 A portion of the proceeds are donated back to the Natchez Trace Parkway to support interpretive and educational programs.
 We have used these funds for special events and interpretive programs and supplies.

 With the help of State Parks, the Army Corps of Engineers, and US Forest Service we are able to provide additional recreational opportunities to our visitors.

 The Mississippi Hills National Heritage Area (MHNHA) represents a distinctive cultural landscape shaped largely by the dynamic intersection of Appalachian and Delta cultures, an intersection which produced a powerful concentration of nationally-significant cultural icons.
 Lasting contributions to our country's musical and literary legacies were forged by Hills natives Elvis Presley, William Faulkner, Tennessee Williams, Howlin' Wolf, and Tammy Wynette.

 MHNHA seeks to interpret and share the stories of these individuals, as well as the legacies of Civil Rights pioneers James Meredith and Ida B. Wells-Barnett.
 MHNHA also focuses on lesser-known figures of historical and cultural interest, as well as events of significance to our nation's history that took place within our borders.